 Islamic View on Contraception

-The main and the first issue here is the Islamic viewpoint on contraception.
-Contraception generally is allowable in Islam and this goes back to reports that the Prophet Muhammad (PBUH) saw that there were people in other communities who were practicing what was known at the time as withdrawal so that sperm does not meet the egg.
+This goes back to reports that the Prophet (PBUH) saw that there were people in other communities who were practicing what was known at the time as withdrawal.
+This was done so that the sperms do not meet the fertilization of the eggs.

-He saw that there was no harm in this thus He said that this is allowable but at the same time, he emphasized the belief in God is saying that if God decided for you to have a child, you will have a child.
+He saw that there was no harm in this and it was acceptable in Islam.
+At the same time, he emphasized the belief that if God decided for you to have a child, you will have a child.
 It is known that Muslims began to practice this form of contraception.

-Later on in Islamic history, as Bassam wa salaam has shown in his book sex and society in Islam, the Muslims invented various other ways of practicing contraception as well and they did this for a long time.
+Later on in Islamic history, as Bassam was salaam has shown in his book which is known as sex and society in Islam, the Muslims invented various other ways of practicing contraception as well and they did this for a long time.

 I don’t know if they were at the forefront because haven’t studied it from that perspective.

 I would say that it is permissible and okay in the Islamic faith to use contraceptives in order to control the rate at which you are giving birth.